Skip to content

 Yes.

-Everyone I’ve worked with, from teens to elders to hobbyists to six-figure earners, can write something amazing.
+I really mean this.
+Everyone I’ve worked with, from teens and elders to hobbyists and weekend creatives to multi-bestselling authors and C-Suite executives, has it in them to write something amazing.
 A book, a script, a poem, an essay, a song that matters not just to friends and family, but to other people.
+Your writing can matter to total strangers.
+Even if it’s your first time really giving it a shot.
+(And if you’ve given it lots of shots over a long writing career and feel burned out?
+Don’t quit.
+You can feel it all.
+You can write it all.)

 So if we CAN all do this, why DON’T we?